Computational-Rheology/paper_OFJ_FiberOrientation/fiberOrientationPython/README.md

 ----
 ## How to run?
-* The codes are run with the following command:
+* The Python Scripts are run with the following command:
 '''
 python <file of case study>
 '''